slashr/homelab/README.md

 - GCP SA Key is added as a environment variable in Terraform Cloud so that Terraform can access GCP infra
 - The username for SSH login is the username provided in the public key in gcp/compute.tf under "ssh-keys".
 Can be set to any username desired

+## Networking
+- K3S installs by default the Traefik networking and ingress controller.
+Traefik takes care of exposing Services of type LoadBalancer on the RPi with the RPi private IP.
+It also is able to route HTTP traffic to the right Ingress.
+Basically it can do what ingress-nginx and metallb together so I removed them in order to simplify the setup

 ## Notes
 ### Oracle Free Tier
 - 2 AMD Instances 1 CPU/1GB RAM/50GB Boot Volume each: VM.Standard.E2.1.Micro